 Inject into your penis in the same method as Trimix

-Liquid Phenylephrine is especially recommended for those with any blood pressure or heart issues
+Liquid Phenylephrine is strongly recommended for those with any blood pressure or heart issues

 Phenylephrine is a potent vasoconstrictor.
 Inject 100-500 mcg <micrograms> (0.1 ml - 0.5 ml) into the penis cavernosa.
 Repeat every 5-10 minutes and/or up to 1,000 mcg (1 ml) until your erection is gone.

 After injection, massage the penis (the corpora cavernosa) to facilitate drug distribution.

 Lower volumes should be used in patients with severe cardiovascular disease

 Trimix and Sudafed for Erection Reversal

 Sudafed and Benadryl can be used reduce a prolonged erection.
 However

 NOT Recommended for those with any blood pressure or heart issues (use Liquid Phenylephrine)